Eunice Muñoz

-Eunice Muñoz, OSE, GCIH (30 July 1928 – 15 April 2022) was a Portuguese actress, considered one of the best Portuguese actresses of all time.
+Eunice Muñoz (30 July 1928 – 15 April 2022) was a Portuguese actress, considered one of the best Portuguese actresses of all time.

 Early life and career

 Eunice Muñoz was born in Amareleja, Portugal.
 She studied at the Portuguese National Conservatory, nowadays the Lisbon Theatre and Film School (Escola Superior de Teatro e Cinema).

 Muñoz was awarded the title of honoris causa by the University of Évora in 2009.

 Death

 She died in Carnaxide on 15 April 2022, at the age of 93.